Skip to content

 Error 1: History Overflow

-Symptom: Agent "forgets" beginning of conversation.
-After N messages, stops remembering task context.
+Symptom: Agent "forgets" the beginning of the conversation.
+After N messages it stops remembering task context; or the provider returns context_length_exceeded.

-Cause: Dialogue history exceeds model's context window size.
-Old messages are "pushed out" of context.
+Cause: Dialogue history exceeds the model's context window.
+Old messages are "pushed out" of context, or the request is rejected outright.

 if len(messages) > maxHistoryLength {